5642 Senior Environmental Specialist

 All work experience, education, training and other information substantiating how you meet the minimum qualifications must be included on your application by the filing deadline.
 Information submitted after the filing deadline will not be considered in determining whether you meet the minimum qualifications.
 Applications completed improperly may be cause for ineligibility, disqualification or may lead to lower scores.

-Please email Preston Treichel, Senior Human Resources Consultant, at Preston.Treichel@sfgov.org should you have questions about the application process.
-For questions regarding the status of your application or the selection process, please refer to the 'Timeline' section under the Selection Procedures heading.
+Please email Adam Romoslawski, Senior Human Resources Consultant, at Adam.Romoslawski@sfgov.org should you have questions about the application process.
+For questions regarding the status of your application or the selection process, please refer to the ‘Timeline’ section under the Selection Procedures heading.

 The Supplemental Questionnaire Evaluation is also designed to measure knowledge, skills, and/or abilities in job-related areas as described within this announcement.
 Once submitted, applicant responses on the Supplemental Questionnaire cannot be changed.
-Applicants must achieve a passing score on the Supplemental Questionnaire Evaluation in order to be ranked on the eligible list.
+Applicants must achieve a passing score on the Supplemental Questionnaire Evaluation in order to be invited to the oral examination.

 After the eligible list is finalized/adopted, the department may administer additional selection procedures to make a final hiring decision (e.g. interviews, written exercise, etc.).
 Applicants meeting the Minimum Qualifications are not guaranteed advancement through all steps of the selection process.